MM1132/habitica-quest-manager/README.md

 20. Once the setup is done, share the same link you just copied with your party members.
 Woohoo! :)

 I would appreciate it a lot if anyone has a moment to try this out and give some feedback on how the instructions are to follow <3

+## For Developers
+Hello devs!
+The Google Apps Script(GAS) project is written in TypeScript using ES6 modules.
+For deploying, we convert the TypeScript over to JavaScript, we merge all the JavaScript files into a single file, and then remove all imports/exports (since GAS doesn't support them).
+The tools used for this are TypeScript compiler (tsc) and Gulp.

+### Simple setup
+> Make sure you have the following tools: git, npm, clasp

+1. Perform a `git clone`
+2. `npm i`
+3. Create a new Google Apps Script project
+4. Place the ID of the created project into the `clasp.json` file under the `scriptId` field.
+5. Change the `rootDir` in `clasp.json` according to the project location on your computer
+6. Compile the project with `npm run build`
+7. Push the app to Google by `clasp push`

+Now you are free to change any code, build the project, and push it to Google's servers.
+Woohoo! :)